I am a Christian ‘Kingdomist,’ Not a Christian Nationalist

 Why Tithing Does Not Apply to New Covenant Believers

 God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.
-God has a better way for the New Covenant church.

 Continue reading